-She therefore pursued a claim under section 1(b a) of the Inheritance (Provision for Family & Dependants) Act 1975.
+She therefore pursued an inheritance claim under the Inheritance (Provision for Family & Dependants) Act 1975.
 Her own children did not oppose the claim, but the six children from the deceased’s marriage did defend.
-The claim was complicated by the fact that a substantial gift had been made out of Mr S’s estate to his ex-wife during his lifetime (likely to increase the net estate from some £460,000 to around £800,000) and one of her children (RS) had been made bankrupt at the relevant time.
-As such it was necessary to pursue a claim under section 10 of the 1975 Act to bring the assets back into the estate and to join the ex-wife to the court proceedings.
+The claim was complicated by the fact that a substantial gift had been made out of Mr S’s estate to his ex-wife during his lifetime (likely to increase the net estate from £460,000 to around £800,000) and one of her children (RS) had been made bankrupt at the relevant time.
+We therefore had to ask the court to bring those assets back into the estate and to join the ex-wife to the court proceedings.
 The trustee in bankruptcy of RS also needed to be joined.

-The client initially instructed another firm to commence the court proceedings.
-They did so utilising a witness statement containing a number of inaccuracies.
-They also failed to plead the correct section of the 1975 Act and failed to join RS’s trustee in bankruptcy to the proceedings.
+Our client had originally instructed another firm of solicitors to commence the court proceedings.
+However the witness statement they prepared contained a number of inaccuracies.
+They also failed to plead the correct section of the Act and failed to join RS’s trustee in bankruptcy to the proceedings.
 The client therefore decided to consult us and our specialist inheritance dispute lawyers quickly got to work under a no win, no fee agreement.

-This case illustrates the importance of instructing solicitors who are specialist in contentious probate claims and inheritance disputes to ensure that you maximise the value of your claim and minimise the costs of pursuing it.
+This case illustrates the importance of instructing solicitors who are specialist in inheritance dispute claims to ensure that you maximise the value of your claim and minimise the costs of pursuing it.
 It is also a good example of the importance of getting all parties to engage in mediation early to ensure that costs are minimised so far as possible.